A Penalty Approach for Differentiation Through Black-Box Quadratic Programming Solvers: Introduction

 This paper focuses on differentiation through quadratic programs (QPs).
 While mature black-box solvers make the forward pass efficient, backpropagation remains a bottleneck: KKT-based differentiation requires solving a large saddle-point linear system whose cost can scale cubically and becomes prohibitive for dense constraints or high-dimensional QPs.
 We propose \ee, a new method for \textbf{\underline{d}}ifferentiating through black-box conve\textbf{\underline{x}} Q\textbf{\underline{P}} solvers based on a \textbf{\underline{p}}enalty formulation.
 Specifically, \ee\ incorporates the constraints into the objective function and differentiates through the resulting unconstrained penalized problem.
 As shown in \cref{fig:penalty_workflow}, it serves as a plug-and-play layer that pairs any advanced QP solver (e.g., Gurobi) in the forward pass with a backward pass that reduces to solving symmetric positive definite (SPD) linear systems in primal variables, enabling an efficient, scalable, and sparsity-friendly gradient module.

 Our contributions can be summarized as follows:

-\begin{enumerate} \item We present \ee, a penalty-based approach to differentiating through black-box QP solvers that bypasses KKT differentiation and reduces the backward pass to a primal-dimensional SPD linear system, which is typically smaller and better conditioned than the KKT system, and remains well-defined under degeneracy due to smoothing.
-Our implementation is open source and available at \url{https://github.com/mmmmmmlinghu/dXPP}. \item We prove that the sensitivity computed from the smoothed penalty objective converges to the exact KKT sensitivity as the smoothing parameter tends to zero. \item We evaluate \ee\ on diverse benchmarks and a real-world portfolio optimization task. \ee\ consistently outperforms KKT-based methods and achieves state-of-the-art performance for differentiating QPs. \end{enumerate}
+\begin{enumerate} \item We present \ee, a penalty-based approach to differentiating through black-box QP solvers that bypasses KKT differentiation and reduces the backward pass to a primal-dimensional SPD linear system, which is typically smaller and better conditioned than the KKT system, and remains well-defined under degeneracy due to smoothing. \item We prove that the sensitivity computed from the smoothed penalty objective converges to the exact KKT sensitivity as the smoothing parameter tends to zero. \item We evaluate \ee\ on diverse benchmarks and a real-world portfolio optimization task. \ee\ consistently outperforms KKT-based methods and achieves state-of-the-art performance for differentiating QPs. \end{enumerate}